Gauntlet173/docassemble-blawx/README.md

 # docassemble-blawx
 A module for connecting Docassemble interviews to Blawx.com

+## Alpha Software
+Blawx.com and the Blawx.com Reasoner are currently free-to-use alpha-version software.
+They should not be used for production purposes.
+The functionality of Blawx.com and the Blawx.com reasoner may change over time without notice.
+Code generated in earlier versions of the Alpha software may not work in later versions.
+Use at your own risk.

 ## Installation
 Go into the packages section of your docassemble server and enter the github address for this package.
 See the [docassemble documentation](https://docassemble.org/docs)